Add or remove access to specific features.

 For help choosing the right permissions, visit Squarespace permissions explained.

 - Administrators can edit the permissions of any other contributor, including other administrators, except the owner.

 - When a contributor has administrator permissions, they have the permissions of all other roles, so other permission toggles are disabled.

 To edit permissions:

-- In the Contributors with permissions section, click the contributor's name.
+- In the Contributors section, click the contributor's name.

-- Check or uncheck the permissions (also known as user roles) based on the areas of your site this contributor can manage.
-You can check multiple permissions.
-For more information about available permissions, visit Squarespace permissions explained.
+- Switch the toggles for permissions on or off based on what you want this contributor to manage.
+You can enable multiple permissions.
+To learn more about available permissions, visit Squarespace permissions explained.